Posted on

 curriculum samples

-Exploring science in the early grades is fun and exciting, but the prospect of introducing biology, chemistry, and physics to your high schoolers can be daunting.
+Exploring science in the early grades is fun and exciting, but the prospect of introducing biology, chemistry, and physics to your high schoolers can feel daunting.
+The good news?
+With the right approach and resources, high school science at home is not only possible but can be one of the most rewarding parts of your homeschool journey.

-Let’s explore how to transition from middle school to high school science to maintain your momentum.
+Let’s explore how to transition from middle school to high school science and keep your momentum going.

 Getting Ready For High School Science

 If you’ve been homeschooling a while, you’re familiar with the laws in your state.
-You can find more information here.
-Review the requirements for high school graduation in your state to help you set educational goals.
+You can find more information Review the requirements for high school graduation in your state to help you set educational goals.

 Make your high school plan based on your research.
 Here at Berean Builders, we suggest teaching high school science in a specific order since math knowledge and science course progression go hand in hand.